eclipse-tractusx/tractusx-edc/docs/development/decision-records/2026-01-06_service_retrieval_from_did_document/README.md

 }
 ```

-The `counterPartId` field is type-neutral, in order to support different identifier types.
+The `counterPartyId` field is type-neutral, in order to support different identifier types.
 The service will interpret
 the identifier based on properties of the identifier, for now, DIDs and BPNLs will be supported.
 The mechanism
 will be implemented in an extensible fashion, so that a general mapping from any identifier to a DID can be added.
 The default implementation will detect DIDs and map them to themselves.
 A second extension will allow to handle